b0yu-li/angular-tour-of-heroes/tasking.md

 - [x] delete button appears only when hovering a card
 - [x] decorate delete button
 - [ ] decorate add hero card
+- [ ] latest message should appear on the top
+- [ ] decorate search UI

 ## 02-15
 - [ ] could search hero

 ## 02-14
-- [ ] refactor: move all services to service dir
+- [x] refactor: move all services to service dir
 - [x] if contains 'failure', highlight log message
 - [x] tab should be in selected status
 - [x] extract nav component